Heritage Commerce (HTBK)

 Share Repurchases

-- In July 2024, Heritage Commerce's Board of Directors adopted a share repurchase program authorizing the repurchase of up to $15 million of the company's common stock.
+- In July 2024, Heritage Commerce Corp's Board of Directors authorized a share repurchase program for up to $15 million, set to expire on July 31, 2025.

-- During the second and third quarters of 2025, the company repurchased 439,187 shares of its common stock for a total of $4.049 million, with a weighted average price of $9.22 per share.
+- During the second and third quarters of 2025, the company repurchased 439,187 shares for a total of $4.0 million at a weighted average price of $9.22 per share.

 Capital Expenditures